Updated for July 4, 2019

 America may be known as the sweet land of liberty, but Atlanta has the catchy title of “Land of the Free, Home of the Braves!”
-While our Atlanta Braves aren’t playing a home game on the 4th of July, there are plenty of other ways to celebrate the red, white and blue in Atlanta this year.
+Our Atlanta Braves are playing against the Phillies at home on the 4th of July, but that’s not your only option – there are plenty of other ways to celebrate the red, white and blue in Atlanta this year.

 Whether you live inside or outside the perimeter, there are plenty of July 4th celebrations located within minutes of your neighborhood.
 From free concerts and fireworks to picnics and parades, here are just a few of the events going on in metro Atlanta to help celebrate our independence.

-In the early morning hours on July 4, join 60,000 of your closest friends at the largest 10K in the world!
-The annual AJC Peachtree Road Race starts in Buckhead near Lenox Square Mall and ends in Piedmont Park.
+In the early morning hours of July 4, join 60,000 of your closest friends at the largest 10K in the world!
+The annual AJC Peachtree Road Race is celebrating its 50th year!
+The race begins in Buckhead near Lenox Square Mall and ends in Piedmont Park.
 While registration for this year’s race is closed, there are still plenty of ways to participate, from cheering the runners on along the course to volunteering for a number of positions throughout the day.

 On July 3 from 6 p.m. until 10 p.m., Kennesaw’s traditional pre-Independence Day Salute to America celebration takes place.
 The event features two stages of live music, festive entertainment, food vendors and kids’ activities, as well as one of the biggest fireworks displays in North Georgia.
 The Star-Spangled Fireworks Spectacular is free to the public and is scheduled to begin at 9:30 p.m.

-The fun begins at 9 a.m. with the Independence Day Parade, which starts on Peachtree Parkway and heads from the Village on the Green to Huddleston Elementary via McIntosh Trail.
+The fun begins at 9 a.m. with the Independence Day Parade, which starts on Peachtree Parkway and heads from the Village on the Green to Huddleston Elementary.
 The fun continues later that evening at the 4th Fest at City Hall Plaza.
-From 5 p.m. to 9 p.m., this brand new event features live music, entertainment, several food vendors and activities for the whole family!
+The Public Safety Expo and Water Battle will be from 4 to 7 p.m., and at 9:30 p.m. there will be patriotic music, entertainment, several food vendors and activities for the whole family!
 Fireworks over Lake Peachtree begin at dusk.

-The Pied Piper Parade will swerve through downtown Decatur on July 4 starting at 6 p.m. at the First Baptist Church of Decatur.
-Following the parade at 7 p.m., a concert featuring the Callanwolde Concert Band will be held on the Decatur Square in the Community Bandstand.
+The Pied Piper Parade will swerve through downtown Decatur on July 4 starting at 5:30 p.m. at the First Baptist Church of Decatur.
+At 7 p.m. following the parade at, a concert featuring the Callanwolde Concert Band will be held on the Decatur Square in the Community Bandstand.
 Fireworks will begin at approximately 9 p.m.

-The 19th annual Roswell Fireworks Extravaganza will be held at Roswell High School.
-The event will begin at 5:30 p.m. with inflatables and carnival games in the kids’ zone.
-Food vendors and live music from Last Call Band and Banks and Shane will be featured, as well as fireworks at dusk!
+The annual Roswell Fireworks Extravaganza will be held at Roswell High School on the front lawn.
+The event will begin at 5:30 p.m. (on July 4?) with inflatables and carnival games in the kids’ zone.
+Food vendors and live music from Last Call Band and Banks and Party Nation will be featured, as well as fireworks at dusk!